wcfrobert/wcfrobert.github.io/_posts/2021-10-24-ACI-fundamentals.markdown

 ---

 *"Primer" is my personal reference notebook.
-It's a collection of notes where I attempt to organize the many things I'm learning on the job.
-The goal is to be concise, and hopefully useful when I take the SE exam.
-Code documents and design guides are meant to be information dense.
-These articles help me organize information and condense my thoughts.*
+Building codes and design guides are often dense and voluminous.
+These auto-didactic notes help me collect, organize, condense technical topics I'm learning as an engineer.
+I like to think of 'primer' as an extension to my brain whose storage capacity is sadly all too limited.*

-*Please note that these notes are for my own use.
-Reader discretion is advised (in fact discouraged).
+*Please understand I made these for myself.
+Reader discretion is advised.
 No warranty is expressed or implied by me on the validity of the information presented herein.*

 - [1.0 The Basics](#10-the-basics)